dancer1325/vuejs-docs-v3/src/guide/scaling-up/tooling.md

 ### Note on In-Browser Template Compilation {#note-on-in-browser-template-compilation}

-When using Vue without a build step, component templates are written either directly in the page's HTML or as inlined JavaScript strings.
-In such cases, Vue needs to ship the template compiler to the browser in order to perform on-the-fly template compilation.
-On the other hand, the compiler would be unnecessary if we pre-compile the templates with a build step.
-To reduce client bundle size, Vue provides [different "builds"](https://unpkg.com/browse/vue@3/dist/) optimized for different use cases.
+When using Vue without a build step, component templates are written either directly in the page's HTML or as inlined JavaScript strings
+* In such cases, Vue needs to ship the template compiler to the browser in order to perform on-the-fly template compilation
+* On the other hand, the compiler would be unnecessary if we pre-compile the templates with a build step
+* To reduce client bundle size, Vue provides [different "builds"](https://unpkg.com/browse/vue@3/dist/) optimized for different use cases.

-- Build files that start with `vue.runtime.*` are **runtime-only builds**: they do not include the compiler.
-When using these builds, all templates must be pre-compiled via a build step.
+- Build files that start with `vue.runtime.*` are **runtime-only builds**: they do not include the compiler
+* When using these builds, all templates must be pre-compiled via a build step.

-- Build files that do not include `.runtime` are **full builds**: they include the compiler and support compiling templates directly in the browser.
-However, they will increase the payload by ~14kb.
+- Build files that do not include `.runtime` are **full builds**: they include the compiler and support compiling templates directly in the browser
+* However, they will increase the payload by ~14kb.

-Our default tooling setups use the runtime-only build since all templates in SFCs are pre-compiled.
-If, for some reason, you need in-browser template compilation even with a build step, you can do so by configuring the build tool to alias `vue` to `vue/dist/vue.esm-bundler.js` instead.
+Our default tooling setups use the runtime-only build since all templates in SFCs are pre-compiled
+* If, for some reason, you need in-browser template compilation even with a build step, you can do so by configuring the build tool to alias `vue` to `vue/dist/vue.esm-bundler.js` instead.

 If you are looking for a lighter-weight alternative for no-build-step usage, check out [petite-vue](https://github.com/vuejs/petite-vue).

 ## IDE Support {#ide-support}

-- The recommended IDE setup is [VS Code](https://code.visualstudio.com/) + the [Vue - Official extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (previously Volar).
-The extension provides syntax highlighting, TypeScript support, and intellisense for template expressions and component props.
+- The recommended IDE setup is [VS Code](https://code.visualstudio.com/) + the [Vue - Official extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (previously Volar)
+* The extension provides syntax highlighting, TypeScript support, and intellisense for template expressions and component props.

   :::tip
-  Vue - Official replaces [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur), our previous official VS Code extension for Vue 2.
-If you have Vetur currently installed, make sure to disable it in Vue 3 projects.
+  Vue - Official replaces [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur), our previous official VS Code extension for Vue 2
+* If you have Vetur currently installed, make sure to disable it in Vue 3 projects.
   :::

 - [WebStorm](https://www.jetbrains.com/webstorm/) also provides great built-in support for Vue SFCs.